Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

         :width: 100 %

-**TODO: deploy the wCCD on testnet with the balanceOf_fallback_schema embedded into the smart contract because I think this is the most common invoke executed (advantage: users don't  have to provide an extra schema with a flag when querying the wCCD balance)**
+**TODO: deploy the wCCD on testnet with the balanceOf_fallback_schema embedded into the smart contract because I think this is the most common invoke executed throuh the fallback function (advantage: users don't  have to provide an extra schema with a flag when querying the wCCD balance through the fallback function)**

+**TODO: create all schemas again from the final version of the smart contracts deployed on testnet so minor changes are included**

 .. note::